hiisi-digital/ft-flags/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/hiisi-digital/ft-flags.svg)](https://github.com/hiisi-digital/ft-flags/issues)
 ![License](https://img.shields.io/github/license/hiisi-digital/ft-flags?color=%23009689)

-> Feature flag definitions and evaluation for TypeScript - the foundation for conditional compilation based on features.
+> Feature flags for TypeScript with Cargo-style feature definitions, conditional compilation, and CLI tooling.

 </div>

-## What it does
+## Overview

-`ft-flags` provides a robust feature flag system for TypeScript applications.
-It defines how features are declared, evaluated, and composed, serving as the foundation for feature-based conditional compilation.
+`ft-flags` provides a robust feature flag system for TypeScript that follows the same conventions as Cargo features in Rust.
+Features can be:

-This package includes:
+- **Declared statically** in your `deno.json` or `package.json`

-- **Feature flag schema** with validation and type safety
+- **Composed together** into feature sets
-- **Feature evaluation** at both runtime and compile-time
+- **Enabled by default** or opt-in
-- **Feature composition** with boolean logic (all, any, not)
+- **Validated at build time** via JSON schema
-- **Configuration loading** from various sources (config files, environment, CLI)
+- **Queried via CLI** for scripting and debugging

-It integrates with `@hiisi/cfg-ts` to enable `@cfg(feature("my.feature"))` syntax for conditional compilation.
+This package serves as the foundation for conditional compilation in the `@hiisi/cfg-ts` ecosystem.

 ## Installation